surniaulula/wpsso/readme.txt

 = 3.33.6-1 =

 (2016/07/20) Added a check for WP_Error when determining the sharing URL.
 Updated the qTip2 JavaScript / CSS library files.
 Refined the user list, when selecting a default author.

-= 3.33.5-1 =

-(2016/07/18) Updated Facebook language locales.
-Updated the markdown library for PHP v7 compatibility.
-Added a new "Bitly Generic Access Token" option (Pro version).
-Minor performance improvement.

-= 3.33.4-1 =

-(2016/07/06) Added support for additional Schema types (see Changelog).
-Updated the BuddyPress module to prevent recursion (Pro version).
-Fixed a fallback feature for localized options.